Javad-Ak/network-intrusion-detection/README.md

 2.  **Feature Engineering:** New, informative features were created from the existing data to enhance model performance.

 3.  **Handling Class Imbalance:** The **SMOTETomek** technique was applied to the training data.
-4.
+This oversamples minority classes and cleans class boundaries, creating a more balanced dataset for training and preventing model bias.

-4.  **Model Training and Hyperparameter Tuning:** Three powerful models were selected and tuned using `RandomizedSearchCV`.
+4.  **Model Training:** Four powerful models were selected for the task:
+    * Random Forest
+    * XGBoost
+    * Deep Neural Network (DNN)
+    * Gated Recurrent Unit (GRU) Network

+<br>Each model was trained directly using a set of pre-selected, optimal hyperparameters to ensure an efficient and direct comparison of their core performance.

 ## 3. Results and Model Comparison

 The models were evaluated on the untouched test set.
-The **XGBoost model** emerged as the top performer, achieving the highest F1 Macro score, which indicates the best balance in detecting both common and rare attack categories.
+The **XGBoost model** emerged as the top performer, achieving the highest F1 score, which indicates the best balance in detecting attack categories.

 ### Final Performance Metrics